-Serial Port A is normally used as a programming port, but may be used either as an asynchronous or as a clocked serial port once application development has been completed and the RCM4300 is operating in the Run Mode.
-Digi recommends that you limit the use of Serial Port A to a programming port to avoid any possible conflicts with the PIC microcontroller during boot-up while the program is loaded.
-If you intend to use Serial Port A as a regular serial port with the RCM4300 operating in the Run Mode, Serial Port A must be disconnected from the external device during boot-up in order for the program to load.
+Serial Port A is normally used as a programming port, but may be used either as an asynchronous or as a clocked serial port once application development has been completed and the RCM4100 is operating in the Run Mode.

-Serial Port B, shared by the RCM4300 module's serial flash, microSDTM card, and A/D converter, is set up as a clocked serial port.
-Since this serial port is set up for synchronous serial communication, you will lose the peripheral functionality if you try to use the serial port in the asynchronous mode.
+Serial Port B is shared by the RCM4100 module's A/D converter, and is set up as a clocked serial port.
+Since this serial port is set up for synchronous serial communication on the RCM4100 model, you will lose the A/D converter's functionality if you try to use the serial port in the asynchronous mode.
+Serial Port B is available without any restrictions on the RCM4110 and the RCM4120.